 Be sure to wash them thoroughly, since they tend to be a little sandy.
 And discard the fibrous stems before eating the greens.
 Collard greens can be massaged (like kale) and eaten raw, sautéed, or tossed into soups and pastas.
 As a substitute for collards in vegan saag paneer, feel free to use kale, mustard greens, or spinach.

-If you like this stew, you should also check out…
+If you liked this stew, check out…

 - Red Lentil Dal-ish Soup with Cauliflower and Spinach

-- Crispy Tofu Bowls with Charred Broccoli and Peanut Sauce
+- Tofu Rice Bowls with Peanut Sauce

 - Chickpea Spinach Curry